influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withPartitioningKey(partitioningKey)
 ```

-The partitioning key for the messages put on the Kafka topic.
+"The partitioning key for the messages put on the Kafka topic.\nDefaults to broker url.\n+optional."
-Defaults to broker url.
-+optional.

 ### fn template.kafka.withPayload